-Walter Wick, former publisher of Arizona newspaper, dies
+Walter Wick, who helped grow family newspaper company, dies

 SIERRA VISTA, Ariz.
-(AP) — The former publisher of the Sierra Vista Herald, who with his brother grew Wick Communications into a media company with publications in 11 states, has died.
+(AP) — The former publisher of Arizona’s Sierra Vista Herald, who with his brother grew Wick Communications into a media company with publications in 11 states, has died.
+He was 85

 Walter M. Wick died Christmas morning at his home in Hereford.
-He was 85 and had pancreatic cancer.
+He had pancreatic cancer.

-Wick was a member of the Arizona Newspaper Association Hall of Fame and was publisher emeritus of the Herald and the Bisbee Daily Review newspapers.
+His brother, Robert Wick, told the Herald that he was “as blessed as any brother could be with Walter’s presence in my life.”

-Walter Wick and his brother, Robert, bought their uncle’s interest in the company in 1965.
+The brothers bought their uncle’s interest in the company in 1965.
 They took over full ownership when their father died in 1981.
+Their father, Milton Wick, and uncle, James, founded the company when they acquired the family’s first newspaper in 1926 in Niles, Ohio.

 Most Read Stories